 Of course, platforms like Facebook also allow customers to leave reviews about your business.
 These social media reviews matter.
 These days, 92% of customers consult reviews before making a purchase decision.
 Having a strong reputation across review sites means that you have a strong advantage over your competitors.

 You can’t ignore social media and you can’t ignore online reviews.
 So let’s talk about how you can use social media reviews to start engaging with more customers and promoting your business.

 We’ll talk about some steps you can take to start collecting and leveraging social media reviews.
 But first, let’s talk about the review sites that matter.

 Review Sites You Should Know

 While you almost definitely knew that Facebook is the world’s biggest social network, you might not have known that it’s also the second-biggest review platform (behind Google).
 Customers look at your business profile to find out what kind of services you provide.

 We’ll give some tips on how you can collect more Facebook reviews later in the article.
 But first, let’s talk about another review site you should focus on.

 Yes, we know that Google+ isn’t a thing anymore.
 Google’s social platform shut down due to low engagement.
 Google still supports reviews on Google Maps and these are highlighted whenever you search for a local business.

-Plus, Google still has many of the offerings of Google My Business also allows businesses to make posts, just like Facebook and Twitter might.
+Plus, Google still has many of the offerings of Google Business Profile also allows businesses to make posts, just like Facebook and Twitter might.
 These posts are temporary and disappear within 7 days.

 Best Practices for Social Media Reviews